msupply-foundation/unified-codes/docs/decisions/001-v3-scope.md

 ## Consequences

-We will be left with a DGraph database (and a TypeScript backend, as opposed to Rust), which will require additional learning/relearning overhead as we maintain UC.
+We will be left with a DGraph database, which will require additional learning/relearning overhead as we maintain UC, but by using graphql, it should be more accessible than if we were using the DGraph API directly.

-We're also going to build out a lot in the backend as we implement this admin interface (all the mutations, as well as implementing auth) which will make it a lot more work to move away from the DGraph/TS backend in future.
+We're also going to build out a lot in the backend as we implement this admin interface (all the mutations) which will make it a lot more work to move away from DGraph in future.